VaclavElias/developer-notes/README.md

-# Developer-Notes
+# Developer Notes
-Notes for day to day work
+Notes for day to day work.

+1. WordPress